IBM/prompt-declaration-language/docs/README.md

 pip install 'prompt-declaration-language[docs]'
 ```

+In order to run the examples that use foundation models hosted on [Replicate](https://replicate.com/) via LiteLLM, you need to create a free account
+on Replicate, get an API key and store it in the environment variable:
+- `REPLICATE_API_TOKEN`

-In order to run the examples that use foundation models hosted on [watsonx](https://www.ibm.com/watsonx) via LiteLLM, you need a watsonx account (a free plan is available) and set up the following environment variables:
+In order to run the examples that use foundation models hosted on [Watsonx](https://www.ibm.com/watsonx) via LiteLLM, you need a WatsonX account (a free plan is available) and set up the following environment variables:
-- `WATSONX_URL`, the API url (set to `https://{region}.ml.cloud.ibm.com`) of your watsonx instance
+- `WATSONX_URL`, the API url (set to `https://{region}.ml.cloud.ibm.com`) of your WatsonX instance
 - `WATSONX_APIKEY`, the API key (see information on [key creation](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key))
 - `WATSONX_PROJECT_ID`, the project hosting the resources (see information about [project creation](https://www.ibm.com/docs/en/watsonx/saas?topic=projects-creating-project) and [finding project ID](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/fm-project-id.html?context=wx)).